-- Legal expenses cover to help you if you need to get legal advice during the year.
+- Full legal expenses cover to help you if you need to get legal advice during the year.

-- Home emergency cover to assist in the case of any plumbing, roofing, electrical emergencies in the house.
+- Full home emergency cover to assist in the case of any plumbing, roofing, electrical emergencies in the house.

-TIP: If you have a grown-up child living at University, you can opt to have their belongings covered by your contents insurance.
-Be sure to list any laptops, tablets and mobile phones separately and with "away from home" cover.
+TIP: If you have a grown-up child living away from home in student accomodation, you can opt to have their belongings covered by your contents insurance.
+Be sure to list any laptops, tablets and mobile phones separately and with 'away from home' cover.